 Writer / Director

-Cairo University.
-He is currently based between Cairo & Brussels.
+He is based between Cairo & Brussels.
 He later went on to do his Master’s Degree in EICAR Film School in Paris.
 Sameh is also an alumnus of the Berlinale Talent Campus in Durban, and European short film pitch.
-His recent short film, FIFTEEN, was screened in the official selection of the 42nd Toronto International Film Festival.
+His short film FIFTEEN was screened in the official selection of the 42nd Toronto International Film Festival.
 The film went on to win awards worldwide.
 AYA: (THE GIRL WHO JUMPED FROM THE WINDOW) is his feature debut.

 Aya: (the girl who jumped from the window)